MatkeSE/Online-appointment/README.md

 <br>
 2.Registered User
 <br>
-If the appointment is made when the user is logged in, his id is remembered in the database and the logged-in user can check whether the status of his review has been approved or accepted by the admin.
+If the appointment is made when the user is logged in, his id is remembered in the database and the logged-in user can check whether the status of his request for appointment has been approved or rejected by the admin.

 # What I Learned